 4. DraStic DS Emulator

-As the name suggests, it focuses on Nintendo DS and it’s definitely one of the best emulators for Nintendo DS.
-As expected, you can easily play games, load and save progress with amazing controls.
+As the name suggests, it focuses on Nintendo DS and it’s definitely one of the best emulators for the Nintendo DS.
+As expected, you can easily play games, load, and save progress with amazing controls.
 It’s also very stable even though it isn’t free, it costs just $4.99.

 This emulator is very popular on the Google Play Store, even though it focuses on just PlayStation.
 There are a lot of things to do on this one, you can improve graphics, use plugins and change settings to suit your gaming styling.
 It’s also very cheap and affordable compared to others, it requires a one-time payment fee of $3.63.